horga83/shellChatGPT/README.md

 # shellChatGPT
-Shell wrapper for OpenAI API for ChatGPT and DALL-E.
+Shell wrapper for OpenAI API for ChatGPT, DALL-E and Whisper.

 ## Features